trailbehind/DeepOSM/README.md

 ### Download NAIP, PBF, and Analyze

-The following Python script will work in the Docker machine.
-It will download all source data, tile it into training/test data and labels, and train the neural net.
+Inside Docker, the following Python script will work.
+It will download all source data, tile it into training/test data and labels, train the neural net, and generate image and text output.

     python data_pipeline/rasterize_naips.py --render_results=True